Marijuana Detox And Treatment In Saskatchewan

 What is Marijuana?

 Marijuana comes from the dried leaves, stems, seeds and flowering tops of the cannabis plant, and is used by people in Saskatchewan for recreational purposes and medical reasons.
 The most common way to use marijuana has been to smoke the drug, but other common methods include eating it in food, drinking it as a tea, and using it in a vaporizer.
 The primary psychoactive component within marijuana is delta-9- Tetrahydrocannabinol or THC, and this is a mind-altering chemical that does cause intoxicating effects.
 THC is found in the resin that is produced by the leaves and buds of a cannabis plant, and besides THC, there are over 100 other types of compounds or cannabinoids that have been discovered.
 Marijuana is one of the most commonly used drugs in Canada, and since the recent legalization of marijuana, provinces such as Saskatchewan have enacted strict regulations surrounding the legalization of marijuana.
 When marijuana is sold, it is often a mixture of dried-out leaves, stems, flowers, and seeds and is typically green, brown, or gray in color.
 There are over 400 chemicals in marijuana, and the intoxicating effects caused by THC will cause changes in the mind and body.
 Marijuana users will experience changes in their sensory perception, which can lead to feeling anxious and depressed.
-Marijuana will affect everyone differently, and bad adverse effects can happen under any type of circumstances, such as when someone is using other drugs, or suffering from mental-health problems.
+Marijuana will affect everyone differently, and bad adverse effects can happen under any type of circumstances, such as when someone is using other drugs or suffering from mental health problems.
 Marijuana can become addictive, and heavy long-term marijuana users will develop a dependency on the drug.
-People struggling with a marijuana abuse or dependency problem in Saskatchewan can reach out to local treatment services and programs throughout the province.
+People struggling with marijuana abuse or dependency problem in Saskatchewan can reach out to local treatment services and programs throughout the province.

 How is marijuana used and what are the risks?